Wattbike is the ultimate fat burning weapon for the time poor

 Wattbike Atom: look good from every angle

 So, we know how it is.
-You’ve overdone it ‘a little’ over Christmas and the New Year.
-And maybe you’ve over-indulged a little during the rest of the year too, always meaning to do something about it soon… shortly… in a bit.
+You’re always meaning to get real about getting in shape soon… shortly… any time now.
 But family and work commitments make it tough.
 You can join a gym, but you do you have the time or inclination to drag yourself there 3 times per week?
-And do you really want to go running or road cycling when it’s pouring with rain and the kids need to be picked up from school?
+And do you really want to go running or road cycling when it’s raining, or the kids need to be picked up from school?

-Wattbike Atom is a perfect solution for the time-poor and over-fed because it facilitates workouts from beginner-level to gruellingly intense without taking up much room – its footprint is just 100cm (l) × 50cm (w) × 150cm (h)– or requiring much additional kit.
+Wattbike Atom is perfect for the time-poor, over-fed and under-exercised.
+It can provide workouts from beginner-level to gruellingly intense and gives awesome insights into your fitness journey along the way.
+It's built like a warship, but takes up way less room.
+In fact, with a footprint of just L 39.4" x W 19.7" x H 59.1" you can put the Wattbike Atom anywhere.
+Its award-winning design (an iF World Design Award, no less) also means it looks stunning from all angles, wherever it resides.

-A version of the Wattbike Pro/Trainer designed for domestic use, the Atom is actually very similar to its sibling.
-It has a very slightly lower maximum resistance, but take it from us, unless you’re Chris Froome, the Wattbike Atom is plenty intense enough for you.
+A version of the Wattbike Pro/Trainer (found in gyms, health clubs and elite level workout centres in the NFL, NBA, MLB and NHL) designed for domestic use, the Atom is actually very similar to its sibling.
+It has a very slightly lower maximum resistance, but take it from us, unless you’re a champion road cyclist, the Wattbike Atom is plenty intense enough for you.

 We all want to be the best, fittest, healthiest versions of ourselves.
 The quality of cardio and muscle workout you get from a Wattbike Atom means you can achieve that without needing hours of time, in terms of either travelling or exercising.
 It’s always there in your home, ready for you to train whenever is convenient for you.